J.D., Yale Law School 1983

 A.B., Princeton University 1980

 Elise Hoffmann joined Marshfield in 1995 and became a principal in 1997.
 She and Chris head up the research team and together they write Marshfield’s letters to clients.
 Prior to joining Marshfield, she worked for Rep. Ed Markey, serving seven years as Counsel to the U.S. House of Representatives’ Committee on Energy & Commerce, Subcommittee on Telecommunications and Finance, where she was responsible for developing securities legislation.
 Prior to that, she practiced law in the private sector at Steptoe & Johnson in Washington, D.C., where she was an associate attorney practicing corporate, securities, and tax law.
 Having served for many years as Chair of the Finance Committee for the Washington Project for the Arts, she is currently a member of the Board of Directors of Transformer, a visual arts organization that connects and promotes emerging artists locally, nationally and internationally.
-She is also on the Advisory Board of DC Prep, a charter school in the District of Columbia.

 M.B.A., Columbia University Graduate School of Business 1977